FXinnovation/fx-python-migration-factory-scripts/README.md

 ## Environment variable

-Here are all supported environment variable:
+Here are all main environment variable:

 * `MF_USERNAME`: The username used to log on the migration factory
 * `MF_PASSWORD`: The password used to log on the migration factory